 Business partnerships can often bring together individuals whose skills and experience combined can be just what the company needs to succeed.
 And in some cases, finding a business partner can be one of the best ways to get valuable resources, including additional money to help fund the business.

 But sometimes, business partnerships can also result in a lot of hassle and headache.
-If you’re considering finding a business partner, it’s important to vet any potential people that you have in mind in order to make sure that your business is in with the best chance of success and avoid any future headaches.
+If you’re considering finding a business partner, it’s important to vet any potential people that you have in mind and to take into deep consideration using a partner relationship management software in order to make sure that your business is in with the best chance of success and avoid any future headaches.

 Do Your Own Research

 Spend some time researching your prospective business partner online.
 Take a look at their social media accounts; do their Facebook posts or tweets come across as being from the type of person you’d want to be working with?
 Would you be happy to say that you are professionally associated with them?
 Go back a while into their timeline; there could be some older information that they’ve forgotten is still up that could provide you with valuable insight into their character and their way of thinking.
 Search them on Google; what comes up?
 You might even want to go a little further and use a service like Public Records Reviews to find federal records to see if they have any past convictions that they haven’t told you about or any money issues with past businesses.
 Public Records Reviews allows you to look up public information held on anybody by searching their name; more information here: https://www.publicrecordsreviews.com/federal-records.

 For many people, getting into a business deal can be a very exciting time, but don’t ignore any nagging thoughts or feelings that that something isn’t quite right.
 Experts suggest meeting up with your prospective partner for lunch or a coffee and treating it as a quiet interview.
 Take notice of how they treat the waiting staff and any other people that you might encounter while you are together; this could be a telltale sign of how they might treat you and your business’s employees in the future.